imdesai00/pinata_ipfs/README.md

 #Project Overview
 1. In this project i can upalod files to ipfs using pinata sservices. i use react for this project.

-#ABOUTIPFS
-  The InterPlanetary File System is a protocol, hypermedia and file sharing peer-to-peer network for storing and sharing data in a distributed file system. in pinata you can create your gateway and also upload files to it.

 #About PINATA
 1. first you need to register and login to pinata
 2. afterwards you need to create api at that time they provide some keys so u need to save it.